SkylineCommunications/dataminer-docs-connectors/connector_help/connector-help/ETL_Systems_NGM-21.md

 ### General Page

-This page displays generic parameters, such as:
+This page displays generic parameters, such as the version and IP address.

-- Version
-- IP Address
-- ...

 ### Alarm Page